Viroqua | Western Technical College

 Additional Admission Requirements:

-To enroll in the Advanced EMT Certificate program, first apply for admission to the College, then read the program’s Essential Functions, complete a background check, provide proof of immunization (including a TB Test), read and return a signed copy of the supplemental information document, and complete American Heart Association BLS Healthcare Provider CPR certification.
+To enroll in the Advanced EMT Certificate program, first apply for admission to the College, then electronically sign the program's Technical Standards, complete a background check, provide proof of immunization (including a TB Test), read and return a signed copy of the supplemental information document, and complete American Heart Association BLS Healthcare Provider CPR certification.
 You can find links to these document below.
 In addition, you must hold a Wisconsin EMT-Basic License.
 Please see the details below.

 Application Fee: